sodazone/ocelloids-services/packages/server/README.md

 docker build . -t ocelloids-integrated-node:develop
 ```

-Run the image mounting the configuration and chain specs as volumes:
+Run the image mounting the configuration directory as a volume:

-> [!TIP]
-> Use `-v <PATH_TO_CHAIN_SPECS_DIR>:/opt/oc/chain-specs:ro` if you need to resolve chain specs for light client configurations.

 ```shell
 docker run -d \